skaes/logjam-tools/doc/additional-inputs/additional-inputs.md

 | &html_nodes        | int       | optional               |
 | &script_nodes      | int       | optional               |
 | &style_nodes       | int       | optional               |

+If the HTTP request was successfully processed it returns a valid HTTP response (`200` status code) for a `image/gif` 1x1 pixel size image.
+In the case of an issue with processing it returns a "Bad Request" HTTP response (`400` status code) with a description of the error in the response body.

 ### Published Logjam message